 María Elena joined StreetWise Partners in May of 2017.
 She holds a Bachelor’s degree in Communications from Duquesne University and is a New York University certified coach.
 Previously, she worked at CarCharging Group where she assisted the sales team and at Vme Media where she was in charge of scheduling and promotion.
 Prior to this she had experience in various administrative, sales and customer service roles in the fashion and beauty industries.
 Thru her volunteer work, she has gained experience working with human trafficking survivors, children and the elderly.
 Most recently, she volunteers at Restore NYC where she assists with their Economic Empowerment program for women survivors of human trafficking.
 She is excited to have made the switch to the non-profit field and to be able to support others in reaching their goals through her work at StreetWise Partners.

-Michele Stine joined StreetWise Partners in February 2019.
+Michele Stine joined StreetWise Partners in February 2019 as Program Coordinator, and was promoted to Manager of Volunteer Experience in December 2019.
 She holds a Bachelor’s degree in Sociology as well as Criminal Justice with a minor in Statistics.
 After many years of volunteering, Michele began working for the Pennsylvania Society for the Prevention of Cruelty to Animals.
 Throughout her six years with the organization, she transitioned through the roles of Adoption Counselor, Adoption Manager, Volunteer Coordinator, and Special Event Planner.
 Michele then began working as a Criminal Investigative Research Analyst with the Philadelphia Police Department, where she spent four years.
 Throughout her roles, Michele developed a deep passion for helping others and finds it easy to connect with everyone she meets.
 With a recent move to the NYC area, Michele decided to go back to her roots and fulfill her desire to get back to nonprofit work.
 She is enthusiastic about the organizations mission and looks forward to owning a role that deeply impacts the lives of others.
 Michele enjoys spending time with her husband and cats, as well as brewing craft beer, cooking, and exploring the city.

 Alphonso also leads community initiatives such as, the Blue Water Youth Voice and the Mentors Matter community initiatives.
 He is the past president of the Port Huron Branch of the National Association for the Advancement of Colored People (NAACP), current youth advisor and secretary and former MCCC AmeriCorp Member.
 Amos also served on the Michigan Municipal League Energy, Environment, & Technology Policy Committee as a member, a Young People For alum and is a member of the People for the American Way Young Elected Officials Network, Michigan Black Caucus of Local Elected Officials and the Young Elected Officials Black Caucus.